Saturday, January 23, 2016

 It is worth noting that William Adams had a wife and children in England, but Ieyasu had forbidden the Englishman to leave Japan.
 In a true stroke of wisdom, the Shogun decreed that William Adams was dead and that Miura Anjin, a samurai, was born.
 This made his wife in England a widow and allowed Adams to serve him on a permanent basis.
 Also, only as a samurai, was he eligible to marry a samurai's daughter.

-Please click on the link to see William Adams Nagasaki Gravestone on a map:
+Please see William Adams Gravestone on the map below:

 Please click of the pics below to enlarge: